Character encoding: History

+The Baudot code, a five-bit encoding, was created by Émile Baudot in 1870, patented in 1874, modified by Donald Murray in 1901, and standardized by CCITT as International Telegraph Alphabet No. 2 (ITA2) in 1930.
+The name baudot has been erroneously applied to ITA2 and its many variants.
+ITA2 suffered from many shortcomings and was often improved by many equipment manufacturers, sometimes creating compatibility issues.

 Herman Hollerith invented punch card data encoding in the late 19th century to analyze census data.
 Initially, each hole position represented a different data element, but later, numeric information was encoded by numbering the lower rows 0 to 9, with a punch in a column representing its row number.
 Later alphabetic data was encoded by allowing more than one punch per column.
 Electromechanical tabulating machines represented date internally by the timing of pulses relative to the motion of the cards through the machine.

 When IBM went to electronic processing, starting with the IBM 603 Electronic Multiplier, it used a variety of binary encoding schemes that were tied to the punch card code.

-IBM's Binary Coded Decimal (BCD) was a six-bit encoding scheme used by IBM as early as 1953 in its 702 and 704 computers, and in its later 7000 Series and 1400 series, as well as in associated peripherals.
-Since the punched card code then in use only allowed digits, upper-case English letters and a few special characters, six bits were sufficient.
-BCD extended existing simple four-bit numeric encoding to include alphabetic and special characters, mapping it easily to punch-card encoding which was already in widespread use.
-IBMs codes were used primarily with IBM equipment; other computer vendors of the era had their own character codes, often six-bit, but usually had the ability to read tapes produced on IBM equipment.
-BCD was the precursor of IBM's Extended Binary Coded Decimal Interchange Code (usually abbreviated as EBCDIC), an eight-bit encoding scheme developed in 1963 for the IBM System/360 that featured a larger character set, including lower case letters.
+IBM used several binary-coded decimal (BCD) six-bit character encoding schemes, starting as early as 1953 in its 702 and 704 computers, and in its later 7000 Series and 1400 series, as well as in associated peripherals.
+Since the punched card code then in use was limited to digits, upper-case English letters and a few special characters, six bits were sufficient.
+These BCD encodings extended existing simple four-bit numeric encoding to include alphabetic and special characters, mapping them easily to punch-card encoding which was already in widespread use.
+IBM's codes were used primarily with IBM equipment.
+Other computer vendors of the era had their own character codes, often six-bit, such as the encoding used by the UNIVAC I. They usually had the ability to read tapes produced on IBM equipment.
+IBM's BCD encodings were the precursors of their Extended Binary-Coded Decimal Interchange Code (usually abbreviated as EBCDIC), an eight-bit encoding scheme developed in 1963 for the IBM System/360 that featured a larger character set, including lower case letters.

-The limitations of such sets soon became apparent, and a number of ad hoc methods were developed to extend them.
-The need to support more writing systems for different languages, including the CJK family of East Asian scripts, required support for a far larger number of characters and demanded a systematic approach to character encoding rather than the previous ad hoc approaches.